oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ConfiguringDockerContainer.md

 <br> Create API PEM Key.
 If the key pair does not exist, create them using the below command:
 <br>```python createAPIKey.pys```
+<br> → This will generate the public/private key pair at _/cd3user/tenancies/keys/_

 **Step 3**:
-<br>Upload the Public key to **"APIkeys"** under user settings inOCI Console.
+<br>Upload the Public key to **"APIkeys"** under user settings in OCI Console.
 Pre-requisite to use the complete functionality of the Automation Toolkit is to have the user as an administrator to the tenancy.
 - Open the Console, and sign in as the user.
 - View the details for the user who will be calling the API with the key pair.
 - Open the Profile menu (User menu icon) and click User Settings.